Doctor of Nursing Practice in Nursing Science

 - Results of a SON-sanctioned national-level criminal background check.

 Students are required to provide their own transportation to clinical sites.
-In addition, all students are expected to have graduate-level writing and American Psychological Association (APA) referencing skills as well as basic computer and typing skills including:
+They are also responsible for their portion of the cost of audio conferencing.
+Students must have access to a personal computer and reasonable Internet connectivity.
+Prior to entry into the nursing program, students are expected to have graduate-level writing and American Psychological Association (APA) referencing skills, as well as basic computer and typing skills, for example:

 - Word processing.